 Businesses with commercial equipment should follow suit and protect their operators with laminated glass.

-5. Benefit from Design Versatility & Save Money on Re-Installations via Laminated Glass
+5. Benefit from Design Versatility & Save Money on Re-Installations via Custom Laminated Glass

 In the long run, laminated glass will save precious time and money for the following reasons:

 Laminated glazing capabilities have opened up an unlimited number of design possibilities.

 Laminated glass can be manufactured flat, curved, annealed, toughened, heat-strengthened, spandrel, wired, tinted, patterned and more.